A Passion Play: Reception

 Upon its original release, it received generally negative reviews.
 Stephen Holden, writing for Rolling Stone, was broadly negative, saying that the album "strangles under the tonnage of its pretensions — a jumble of anarchic, childishly precocious gestures that are intellectually and emotionally faithless to any idea other than their own esoteric non-logic"; feeling, overall, that, despite the band being "truly virtuosic in the manner of a polished chamber ensemble" and some moments, such as "those interludes that feature Anderson’s extraordinary flute playing" and two "short pastoral sections" that were "especially lovely", the album was "expensive, tedious nonsense".
 New Musical Express considered the album as "the fall" of Jethro Tull.
 Even Chris Welch of Melody Maker had a bad impression, stating "Music must touch the soul.
 A Passion Play rattles with emptiness".
 Lester Bangs, writing for Creem Magazine, stated that he became "totally bamboozled" after hearing the album.
 Bangs concluded: "I almost like it, even though it sort of irritates me.
 Maybe I like it because it irritates me.
 But that's my problem".
+Record World said that "the music is expectedly rich and imaginative, if somewhat challenging."

 Despite the reviews, A Passion Play sold well enough to reach No. 1 on the charts in the United States and Canada.
 The album also had good sales in Germany and Norway, where it reached No. 5.
 In the United Kingdom it reached No. 16.
 The 2013 box A Passion Play: an Extended Performance achieved the Nº 48 in the Top Rock Albums.